Reki43/Assignment-3/README.md

 >[!NOTE]
 >We created a separate server block file instead of modifying the main nginx.conf file because it helps manage configurations more easily[^3].
 Through this approach, it allows you to split a large configuration into smaller, manageable files.Therefore, you can enable or disable specific parts quickly without affecting the entire setup, keeping your configuration organized and easier to maintain.

-Copy and paste the following server block into your webgen file:
+Copy and paste the following server block into your `webgen.conf` file:

 ```
 server {